cometh-hq/android4337/README.md

   value, data and operation).
 - `fun getFactoryAddress(): Address` Returns the address of the factory to be used to deploy the wallet.
 - `fun getFactoryData(): ByteArray` Returns the call data to be passed to the factory to deploy the wallet.
-- `fun getDummySignature(): String` Returns a dummy signature to be used in user operation gas estimation.

 ### Credentials